josecarlosgt/bootsrap/README.md

 ## Task 0: Get the template

 We will use the [One Page Wonder](https://startbootstrap.com/theme/one-page-wonder) template from the [Start Bootstrap](https://startbootstrap.com/) website.
-Download the template from [here](https://github.com/josecarlosgt/bootsrap/blob/tutorial-templates-landmark/landmark-template.zip?raw=true).
+You can download the original template from the Start Bootstrap or download a pre-customized template from [here](https://github.com/josecarlosgt/bootsrap/blob/tutorial-templates-landmark/landmark-template.zip?raw=true).
+The pre-customized template will make it easier to work on Task 5.

 ## Task 1: Customize the page's settings